[A young woman is riding a bicycle near the kerb on a city road. A man driving a car in the same lane approaches from behind.]

 Narrator: But some rules are just for bikes.

-[The cyclist rides along a street.]
+[The bicycle rider travels along a street.]

 Narrator: Like wearing a helmet when you're out on your wheels, because it might just save your life.